Installation

 First, the installer creates a Github Application to manage all Gimlet access with it.

 Install the newly created Github Application and select what repositories Gimlet should have access to.
-It is most convenient to allow all repositories.
-If you prefer a smaller set of repositories, select a few application repositories you want deploy with Gimlet and remember to extend the repository list if you want to roll out Gimlet for new apps.
+We recommend that first you select only a subset of your repositories and extend the list if you want to roll out Gimlet for more apps.

 As a final step, you also need to authorize the newly created application.
 Keep in mind that you are granting this access to your own Github Application.
 You are not granting any access to any third-party nor the Gimlet creators.